Select language

 Spread

-The range between best bid and best ask is called spread.
+The range between best ask and best bid is called spread.

 Stop Market Order